tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 Many of the capabilities and features of Stuart aren't detailed or explored here.
 One area not discussed in detail or shown is external dependencies.
 In the future, it would be beneficial to move the ARM Trusted Firmware (ATF) binary blob into an external dependency.
-This means you can have a seperate build pipeline for that which packages it up into a nuget or github release, which your platform consumes.
+This means you can have a separate build pipeline for that which packages it up into a nuget or github release, which your platform consumes.